Technical Standards for Completion of Curriculum

 In designing the curriculum, the faculty introduces current advances in the basic biomedical and clinical pharmacy sciences, including therapy and technology, changes in the understanding of disease, and the effect of social needs and demands on pharmaceutical care.
 The faculty should foster in students the ability to learn through self-directed, independent study throughout their professional lives.

-Texas A&M Rangel School of Pharmacy faculty has a responsibility to society to matriculate and graduate the best possible pharmacists.
-Thus, admission to the Texas A&M Rangel School of Pharmacy is only offered to those who present the highest qualifications for the study and practice of Pharmacy.
+Texas A&M Rangel College of Pharmacy faculty has a responsibility to society to matriculate and graduate the best possible pharmacists.
+Thus, admission to the Texas A&M Rangel College of Pharmacy is only offered to those who present the highest qualifications for the study and practice of Pharmacy.

 Students will be judged by their respective program faculty not only on their scholastic achievement and ability, but also on their intellectual, physical and emotional capacities to meet the full requirements of the School’s curriculum.
 As an advisory body to the Dean, the Admissions Committee is instructed to exercise judgment on behalf of the faculty to recommend the entering class, and to consider character, extracurricular achievement, and overall suitability for the pharmacy profession based upon information in the application, letters of recommendation, and personal interviews.